91ŃÇÉ«

 Our faculty are thought leaders undertaking ground-breaking research around the most relevant issues facing humanity today.
 They are often asked to comment on issues impacting society and contribute to discussions on current events.
 Browse through recent media where LA&PS professors have been called upon for their expertise.

-Public policy associate professor quoted in CBC about Ambassador Bridge
+Public policy professor quoted in CBC about Alberta Lobbyist’s Act

-Ian Stedman, associate professor of Canadian public law and governance at 91ŃÇɫ’s School of Public Policy & Administration, was quoted in a recent CBC article addressing opposition to the construction of the Gordie Howe International Bridge.
-The Moroun family, which operates the Ambassador Bridge between Ontario and Michigan, has opposed construction of the new Gordie Howe […]
+Ian Stedman, an associate professor of Canadian public law and governance at 91ŃÇɫ’s School of Public Policy & Administration, was quoted in a recent CBC article on the review of Alberta Lobbyist’s Act, which is up for review after five years.
+Experts agree that the act is outdated and there are issues that must be addressed, including a lack of transparency about lobbying activities […]